corda/corda/docs/source/cordapp-build-systems.rst

     - ``Cordapp-Workflow-Vendor`` (optional), defaults to UNKNOWN if not specified.
     - ``Cordapp-Workflow-Licence`` (optional), defaults to UNKNOWN if not specified.

-As with the general CorDapp attributes (minimum and target platform version), these can be specified using the Gradle `cordapp` plugin (recommended) or set manually in thejar task section of the associated CorDapp gradle configuration.
+As with the general CorDapp attributes (minimum and target platform version), these can be specified using the Gradle `cordapp` plugin as follows:

-Using the Gradle cordapp plugin:

 For a contract only CorDapp we specify the `contract` tag: